-The 2030 Agenda for Sustainable Development conveys the global commitment to ending poverty, hunger and inequality.
-The Sustainable Development Goals (SDGs) encompass humanitarian and development efforts, situating both within the broader context of human progress and sustainable development with the ambitious objective of achieving peace and prosperity for all.
+The 2030 Agenda for Sustainable Development conveys the global commitment to end poverty, hunger and inequality.
+The 2030 Agenda encompasses humanitarian and development activity situated within the broader context of human progress and sustainable development to achieve peace and prosperity for all.
 This Strategic Plan aligns WFP's work with the 2030 Agenda for Sustainable Development and covers the period 2017-2021.

 WFP is the largest humanitarian organization addressing the challenges of global hunger and nutrition.
-While WFP's mandate clearly articulates humanitarian and development responsibilities, the organization's comparative advantage and long experience call for prioritization of emergency, life-saving and development-enabling work that targets the poorest and most marginal people.
+While WFP's mandate clearly articulates humanitarian and development responsibilities, the organization's comparative advantage and long experience call for prioritization of emergency, life-saving and development-enabling work that benefits the poorest and most marginal people.
 The SDGs require moving beyond saving lives to changing lives, focusing first on the people in greatest need, not just in least-developed countries but universally throughout the world.